Personal shoppingin London.

 Latest from the journal.

-What to expect from a personal styling session
+What actually happens during a personal styling session?

 Kind words